Primitive stability and the Q-conditions for the rank two free group in hyperbolic d-space: The bounded intersection property

 \begin{definition} If $(u,v)$ is a Farey edge, then

 \end{definition}

-Since $c = (ab)^{-1}$ has an even size in the basis $e$, it follows that applying this algorithm for each of the bases $(a,b)$, $(b,c)$ and $(c,a)$ gives 3 different representatives to each element of $V$, two of which are palindromes (see \cite[Lm.
-6.6]{LeeXu2020} and the following sentence).
+Since $c = (ab)^{-1}$ has an even size in the basis $e$, it follows that applying this algorithm for each of the bases $(a,b)$, $(b,c)$ and $(c,a)$ gives 3 different representatives to each element of $V$, two of which are palindromes (see \cite[\Lm 6.6]{LeeXu2020} and the following sentence).
 In order to ease the redaction, we will say that a primitive element $w$ is $L$-palindromic if it is palindromic in $(a,b)$, $A$-palindromic if it is palindromic in $(c,a)$, and $B$-palindromic if it is palindromic in $(b,c)$.

-Building on this observation and \cite{GilmanKeen2009}, both Lee and Xu and Series define the sets $J_L$, $J_A$ and $J_B$ as follows in the case where $\rho: F_2\to\PSL(2,\C)$, relying on \cite[Lm.
-6.8]{LeeXu2020} and \cite[Lm.
-5.1]{GilmanKeen2009} (see also \cite[Rmk.
-6.9]{LeeXu2020}).
+Building on this observation and \cite{GilmanKeen2009}, both Lee and Xu and Series define the sets $J_L$, $J_A$ and $J_B$ as follows in the case where $\rho: F_2\to\PSL_2(\C)$, relying on \cite[\Lm 6.8]{LeeXu2020} and \cite[\Lm 5.1]{GilmanKeen2009} (see also \cite[\Rmk 6.9]{LeeXu2020}).

-An irreducible representation $\rho: F_2\to\PSL(2,\C)$ has the bounded intersection property (for Lee and Xu) if each of the associated sets $J_A$, $J_B$ and $J_L$ are bounded and all primitive elements are sent to loxodromic isometries.
+An irreducible representation $\rho: F_2\to\PSL_2(\C)$ has the bounded intersection property (for Lee and Xu) if each of the associated sets $J_A$, $J_B$ and $J_L$ are bounded and all primitive elements are sent to hyperbolic isometries.

-However, \cite[Lm.
-6.8]{LeeXu2020} does not hold \emph{a priori} in our context for representations that are not Coxeter extensible, so $J_L$, $J_A$ and $J_B$ are no longer well defined.
+However, \cite[\Lm 6.8]{LeeXu2020} does not hold \emph{a priori} in our context for representations that are not Coxeter extensible, so $J_L$, $J_A$ and $J_B$ are no longer well-defined.
 Thus, we need to reinterpret them in order to get a new definition that makes sense in general.

-We start by observing that when $\rho$ is Coxeter extensible and the fixed point sets $F_A$, $F_B$ and $F_L$ are of dimension $1$ (we can always suppose it is the case when $\rho:F_2\to \PSL(2,\C)$, by \cite[p.
-47]{Fenchel1989}), they correspond exactly to $\side{A}$, $\side{L}$ and $\side{B}$.
+We start by observing that when $\rho$ is Coxeter extensible and the fixed point sets $F_A$, $F_B$ and $F_L$ are of dimension $1$ (we can always suppose it is the case when $\rho:F_2\to \PSL_2(\C)$, by \cite[\pp 47]{Fenchel1989}), they correspond exactly to $\side{A}$, $\side{L}$ and $\side{B}$.

 In this situation, the set $J_L$ is bounded if and only if there exists $M$ such that for all primitive element $w$ palindromic in $(a,b)$, $d(o_L,\Ax\rho(w))\leq M$ where $o_L = \side{L}\cap \Ax A$.
-Indeed, $a$ is primitive and palindromic in $(a,b)$, hence $o_L\in J_L$, and we know from \cite[Lm.
-6.8]{LeeXu2020} that all the intersections are orthogonal along $\side{L} = \Ax I_L$ (hence the distance from $o_L$ to $\Ax\rho(w)$ for $w$ as above is realized along $\side{L}$).
+Indeed, $a$ is primitive and palindromic in $(a,b)$, hence $o_L\in J_L$, and we know from \cite[\Lm 6.8]{LeeXu2020} that all the intersections are orthogonal along $\side{L} = \Ax I_L$ (hence the distance from $o_L$ to $\Ax\rho(w)$ for $w$ as above is realized along $\side{L}$).